jobe-m/ownkeepass/README.md

 *   Adapt old N9 QML source code to use [Sailfish Silica components][2] and bring the application up on the Sailfish emulator with all features from the N9 version [Done]
 *   Implement search functionality [Done]
 *   Implement locking of database after some time of inactivity [Done]
-*   Add some more fancy UI elements like icons for Keepass groups and entries, cover page, application icon, etc. [currently ongoing]
+*   Add some more fancy UI elements like icons for Keepass groups and entries, cover page, application icon, etc. [Done]
-*   Add copy'n'paste username and password funktionality to Cover Page
+*   Add copy'n'paste username and password funktionality to Cover Page [Done]
+*   Add help pages and do some cleanup in the UI [Currently ongoing]
 *   Post some screenshots and publish review on my homepage tisno.de :D
 *   Prepare for first Release on Jolla Harbor :)

 That's it for now.
 Can't wait until I get my Jolla phone :)

-20-Nov-2013
+17-Dec-2013

 Copyright 2013 Marko Koschak.
 Licensed under GPLv2.
 See LICENSE for more info.